Atlas Mountains

 The Atlas Mountains are a mountain range in the Maghreb in North Africa.
-It separates the Sahara Desert from the Mediterranean Sea and the Atlantic Ocean; the name "Atlantic" is derived from the mountain range.
-It stretches around 2500 km through Morocco, Algeria and Tunisia.
-The range's highest peak is Toubkal, which is in central Morocco, with an elevation of 4167 m.
-The Atlas mountains are primarily inhabited by Berber populations.
+They separate the Sahara Desert from the Mediterranean Sea and the Atlantic Ocean; the mountain range stretches around 2500 km through Morocco, Algeria and Tunisia.
+The mountains are associated with the Titan Atlas.
+The range's highest peak is Toubkal, in central Morocco, with an elevation of 4167 m.
+The Atlas Mountains are primarily inhabited by Berber populations.

 The terms for 'mountain' are Adrar and adras in some Berber languages, and these terms are believed to be cognates of the toponym Atlas.
 The mountains are home to a number of animals and plants which are mostly found within Africa but some of which can be found in Europe.
 Many of these species are endangered and a few are already extinct.
-The weather is generally cool but has sunny summers, and the average temperature there is 25°C.
+The weather is generally cool but summers are sunny, and the average temperature there is 25 °C.